-We are Maddie Grant and Jamie Notter, authors and culture consultants.
+We are Maddie Grant and Jamie Notter, authors of 3 prominent books on culture and generations in the workplace, and culture consultants, founders at Human Workplaces.
 We have been arguing for some time that culture change is about making meaningful changes to the way you do things inside your organization in ways that align your culture with what makes you successful.

 To Run A Play, You'll Need Some Tools